 This frozen method works like a charm for this tangy chimichurri recipe that’s loaded with parsley, cilantro, and oregano.
 Just put the frozen parsley sticks along with the rest of the ingredients in the food processor and you’re done.

 If rolling parsley into sticks is too much of a task for you, you can also try this freezing method.
 It works with the same principle, with just the addition of olive oil.
+If you are also looking for ways to store your freshly-cut parsley, this hack will also work for you!

 - Proceed by washing your parsley as instructed in the frozen and rolled method, and then chop them as desired.